aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### Assumptions

 This implementation approach assumes all _Devices_ are not connected at all times, each _Device_ publishes temperature telemetry to a single topic.
-It also assumes that all temperature readings are emitted with a sensor name value of Temperature celcious or Temperature Fahrenheit and follow the message payload formats outlined below.
+It also assumes that all temperature readings are emitted with a sensor name value of Temperature celsius or Temperature Fahrenheit and follow the message payload formats outlined below.
+This implementation also assumes a very simple flow for the sake of making the example simple so alternative options are called out within each section below.

 ## Implementation

-You can test this pattern out by publishing messages with the [MQTT test client](https://us-west-2.console.aws.amazon.com/iot/home?#/test) in the AWS IoT console or using the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/).
-In a real world implementation you'll configure multiple devices as things so they can communicate with your IoT core endpoint.
+To experiment quickly, you can test this pattern out by publishing messages with the [MQTT test client](https://us-west-2.console.aws.amazon.com/iot/home?#/test) in the AWS IoT console or using the [IoT Device Simulator](https://aws.amazon.com/solutions/implementations/iot-device-simulator/).
+In a real world implementation you'll configure multiple devices as AWS IoT Things that each securely communicate with your AWS IoT Core endpoint.

 {{% notice note %}}
 The configuration and code samples focus on the _fan-in_ design in general.
 Please refer to the [Getting started with AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) for details on creating things, certificates, obtaining your endpoint, and publishing telemetry to your endpoint.
 The configuration and code samples below are used to demonstrate the basic capability of the _Fan-in_ pattern.
-Refer to the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Amazon Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) for more in depth configuration options for these services.
+Refer to the [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Amazon Kinesis Data Firehose](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) Developer Guides for more in depth discussion of these services.
 {{% /notice %}}

 ### Devices

-Once connected devices will transmit telemetry data to device plant and device specific MQTT topics.
+Once connected to _AWS IoT Core_ devices will transmit telemetry data to plant and device specific MQTT topics.
 The below example demonstrates MQTT topics and payloads for device 1 and 2 in plant 1.
-Your actual implementation might have thosands of devices.
+Your implementation might support hundreds, thousands, or millions of devices.
 In the MQTT test client use the below topic names and message payloads to simulate the device traffic we will fan-in.
-You can also subscribe to each topic to view the messages as you publish them.
+You can also subscribe to each topic to view the messages as you publish them or subscribe to the wildcard topic `dt/plant1/+/temp` to see the aggregate messages.

 {{< tabs groupId="MQTT-scenario">}}
 {{% tab name="MQTT" %}}